-Dissolving wood pulp demand from our major customers remains healthy.
+Dissolving pulp demand from our major customers remains healthy.
 The expanded production capacity, following the debottlenecking of Saiccor and Ngodwana Mills in 2018, remains fully sold.
-Our DWP contract sales prices lag Chinese market prices by a quarter and therefore the decline in market prices over the past few months along with planned maintenance downtime at all three of our DWP mills will impact margins and profitability in the third quarter.
+Our DP contract sales prices lag Chinese market prices by a quarter and therefore the decline in market prices over the past few months along with planned maintenance downtime at all three of our DP mills will impact margins and profitability in the third quarter.

 Packaging and speciality markets, with the exception of release and self-adhesive papers, are growing.
 Raw material prices remain a concern for non-integrated mills, however pulp and chemical costs have started to decline recently.
 The ramp-up and product mix optimisation process continues at Somerset and Maastricht Mills as qualification and customer acceptance work is completed.
 Demand for South African packaging products is expected to be strong.